Nirvikar3903/CometChat-UI-Kit/readme.md

 ##  Pros / Advantages

-- **1.Quick Integration**
+ **1.Quick Integration**
-  Perfect for developers who want to add chat features quickly.
+ -Perfect for developers who want to add chat features quickly.
 Greatly reduces setup time compared to using the SDK alone.

-- **2.Reduced Boilerplate Code**
+ **2.Reduced Boilerplate Code**
-  The components manage the internal data flow and state handling, so you don’t have to deal with repetitive SDK calls.
+ -The components manage the internal data flow and state handling, so you don’t have to deal with repetitive SDK calls.

-- **3.Built-in Chat Logic**
+ **3.Built-in Chat Logic**
-  Each component handles essential features like sending messages, displaying typing indicators, and fetching messages automatically.
+  -Each component handles essential features like sending messages, displaying typing indicators, and fetching messages automatically.

 ---